webcompere/streamo/README.md

 ### Terminal Operations

 > Calling a terminal operation causes the iterators to run.
 These cannot be run more than
-> once, so the stream is used up.
+> once, as the stream is used up.
 Do not reuse a stream after a terminal operation is used.

 #### Embedded Collectors